 We use screens for just about everything: to work, to relax, or to keep up with daily life.
 Generally, we blink our eyes about 15-20 times a minute.
 That spreads tears evenly over your eyes, which keeps them from getting dry and irritated.

-But people blink less than half as often when they’re looking at a computer screen or any other screens.
+But people blink less than half as often when they’re looking at a computer screen or any other screen.
 I want you to try out an experiment to prove this.

 You don’t have to cut out all screen time.
 But a few changes to how you use your devices can be easier on your eyes.
 Every 20 minutes, take a small pause.
 Look at an object which is at least 20 feet away, for 20 seconds.
 Also, try to blink your eyes during this break.